Why Managing Weight is Important for Overweight Runners

 Now that you are aware of some of the health risks, you must educate yourself about which potential issues pose the greatest risk to you.

-Proper awareness of the potential risks, gives you the breadth of knowledge, education is for depth.
+Proper awareness of the potential risks, gives you a breadth of knowledge, education is for depth.

 - Use family gatherings as a time to talk about health history